LUH-DBS/Blend/README.md

-# Tequila
+# Blend
-The repository for Tequila, a holistic data discovery system
+The repository for Blend, a holistic data discovery system